CognizantOpenSource/JavaForAutomationEngineers/README.md

 - Join the training quest in Game of Pods.
 - Watch the associated training videos.
 - Fork this repository (https://github.com/CognizantOpenSource/JavaForAutomationEngineers) to your own github to begin working.
-- Do homework 1-5, check off the completed tasks and answer the questions in your forked repository.
+- Do homework 1-5, check off the completed tasks and answer the questions in your forked repository. *Remember to push your work to your GitHub repository.
 - Give your quest lead access and/or a link to your repository.
 - Get training credit.